softmatterlab/BRAPH-2-Matlab/tutorials/developers/dev_analysis_group/readme.md

 >
 > ③ Tests the direct GUI functionality of `AnalyzeGroup_ST_BUD`.
 >
-> ④ and ⑤ define the necessary objects required to initialize an instance of `AnalyzeGroup_ST_BUD`.
+> ④ and ⑤ define the necessary objects to initialize an instance of `AnalyzeGroup_ST_BUD`.
 >
 > ⑥ initializes an `AnalyzeGroup_ST_BUD` instance using the specified `gr` (group) and `densities`.
 >